The Daisybox® Story

 When it comes to funerals, families are increasingly choosing to celebrate the life of a departed loved one, rather than mourn their loss.

 Daisybox®, an Australian start-up, has answered this market call.

-Daisybox is without doubt the best-value proposition for people living longer and risking depletion of their life-savings.
+Daisybox is the best-value proposition for people living longer and risking depletion of their life-savings.
 The phrase, ‘when I die, don’t waste money... just send me off in a cardboard box!’ is a common thread.

 So if you know of someone either going through the estate planning process or planning a funeral, help them save their hard-earned cash and the environment, while starting a conversation at a funeral service.
 Suggest they say their final goodbye in a Daisybox.